Stings

 • Take a deep breath, avoid quick movements

-• Remove stinger (see Treatment and First Aid below) if safe to do so
+• Remove stinger (see Treatment and First Aid below)

 • Use smoke on the sting site to mask alarm pheromones